nhsconnect/gpconnect/pages/accessrecord/accessrecord_html_layout.md

 ## Purpose ##

-This information is intended for use by software developers, both provider supplier and consumer supplier, looking to build a conformant GP Connect HTML care record viewer application.
+This document is intended for use by software developers, both provider supplier and consumer supplier, looking to build a conformant GP Connect HTML care record viewer application.

 ## Section layout ##

 There are two styles of HTML view: pages where multiple tables are provided in the same HTML view page and those where a single table is returned.
-Sections with multiple tables are subdivided into *subsections*.
+Views with multiple tables are subdivided into *subsections*.

 ### HTML views with a single table ###
 HTML views with a single table and hence a single section are:

 **Encounters**, **Clinical Items**, **Administrative Items**, **Observations**, **Referrals**, **Immunisations**.

-These views **SHOULD** contain the following sections, where applicable:
+These views **SHOULD** contain the following components, where applicable:

 - Section title
 - GP transfer banner
 - Content banner (*if applicable*)
 - Date banner (*if applicable: section date range applied*)
 - Exclusion banner (*if applicable: to indicate excluded items*)
-- Table
+- Table - clinical content

-{% include custominfocallout.html content="**Warning:** The Section title **MUST** be displayed first, the table **MUST** be displayed last.
+{% include custominfocallout.html content="**Warning:** The Section title **SHOULD** be displayed first, the table **MUST** be displayed last.
 The applicable banners can be in any order." type="warning" %}

 ### HTML views with multiple tables ###
-HTML views with multiple tables and hence multiple sections are:
+HTML views with multiple tables and hence multiple subsections are:

 **Problems**, **Allergies**, **Medications**.

-These views **SHOULD** contain the following sections, where applicable:
+These views **SHOULD** contain the following components, where applicable:

 - Section title
 - GP transfer banner